EXHIBITIONS + ART

 "Sacred cows make great hamburgers" > Robert Reisner.
 Hari-e and ink mounted on panel 52 x 73cm, 1997

-Salaryman Dreaming - Moku/Silence and Kan/Scream.
+Salaryman Dreaming - the yin/yang of Moku/Silence and Kan/Scream.
 Carving and dot paint on timber, reverse sides plastered with notes about voicelessness and the frustration of conformity.
 Homesick 1993

 Poem for Scattering my grandparents Ashes at Wentworth Falls, Panels, 1996